mral-cmu/assignment4-handout/README.md

 By default, the maximum timesteps given to the robot for exploration is 200.

-You should see a confused robot trying to explore
+You should see a confused robot trying to (safely) figure out what exists in the world...

 https://github.com/mral-cmu/assignment4-handout/assets/7077226/2f327114-a62f-482c-b587-b78b0181fd32